About Us

 - Making any loud or unreasonable noise or other disturbance such as running, throwing objects, fighting, abusive language, or talking loudly.

-- Disruptive use of personal communications or entertainment devices, such as cell phones, head phones, and radios.
+- Disruptive use of personal communications or entertainment devices, such as cell phones, head phones, radios, and computers.

 - Offensive body odor due to poor personal hygiene, overpowering perfume, or cologne.